All Episodes

 If Saddam had nothing to do.

-Well, of course Saddam did.
+Well, of course, Saddam did.

-Nobody Tarik Aziz has said the same thing.
+Tariq Aziz has said the same thing.

 But the left is out there saying Bush made the terrorists.

-Why, there weren't there was no Al-Qaeda in Iraq.
+Why there was no al-Qaeda in Iraq.

 Now the left has come up with their own conspiracy theory, which bolts one of their other theories out of the water.